KrantiWalke/KrantiWalke/README.md

 ###

-<p align="left">🎓 I'm Kranti Walke, a passionate and innovative Data Scientist based in Fresno, CA, dedicated to pushing the boundaries of AI and software engineering.
+<p align="left"> 👩‍🎓 I'm Kranti Walke, a passionate and innovative Data Scientist based in Fresno, CA, dedicated to pushing the boundaries of AI and software engineering.
 With a Master's in Computer Science, and an extensive background in Electronics & Telecommunication Engineering, my academic journey has been a blend of rigorous learning and practical application.

-👩‍ Actively looking for opportunities in Data Science, Machine Learning, Artificial Intelligence, Reinforcement Learning, Software Engineering
+📈💼👩‍💼🤝 Actively looking for opportunities in Data Science, Machine Learning, Artificial Intelligence, Reinforcement Learning, Software Engineering

-🎓 Masters in Computer Science - CSU Fresno,CA,USA
+👩‍🎓 Masters in Computer Science - CSU Fresno,CA,USA

 🎓 Post Graduate Program - Artificial Intelligence and Machine Learning : [eportfolio](https://eportfolio.greatlearning.in/kranti-sambhaji-walke)

 🎓 B.E in Electronics & Telecommunication Engineering

-🕘 Worked @Atos @Worldline 🕕
+💼🕘 Worked @Atos @Worldline 🕕

 <br/>